Cincinnati Root Canal Therapy from Top Dentists

 So you need a root canal.
 Learn more about what it is and what you can expect.

 A root canal treatment is required when the pulp inside of the root canal becomes a problem.
 The root canal could become inflamed or infected due to a variety of causes such as deep tooth decay or injury to the tooth.
 Even an injury to the tooth that has no visible signs of the injury may result in pulp damage.
-If the tooth pulp becomes infected or inflamed, severe pain and even abscess can follow – none of which are pleasant.
+If the tooth pulp becomes infected or inflamed, severe pain and even abscess can follow – neither of which are pleasant.
 That’s why getting a root canal is so important.
+In fact, it’s why seeing your family dentist any time you have a toothache is important – catch these issues at their first signs.

 The Root Canal Procedure